dimembermatt/C_programs/README.md

 Prime_num_program_1 - returns all prime numbers below an input integer N. Algorithm used is the Sieve of Eratosthenes.

 *Some programs are in a folder instead of just the c program and the executable.
 The C file can be found in the first level of the folder and the executable in the cmake-build-debug folder.

+**Some programs require an assist file (e.g. Degree_Planner_and_Audit_Program_1's OfficialCoursework.txt, WildfireScienceProjectAlgorithm_Cver's DataN20082012N0Event.tsv) in order for the .exe to work.
+Please read the documentation for each program and include the required files when downloading.